rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 {:?} syntax, can you include a line about that? -->
 <!-- We've added an explanation that Result is like Option in that it's
 imported into the prelude, which the reader should be familiar with.
-We explained the {:?} syntax in Structs, chapter 5, in the section "Adding Useful Functionality with Derived Traits".
-It's the debug format.
+We explained the {:?} syntax in Structs, chapter 5, in the section “Adding Useful Functionality with Derived Traits”.
+It’s the debug format.
 Having to re-explain multiple concepts that are not the primary focus of this example really obscures the point of the section. /Carol -->

-Note that, like the `Option` enum, the `Result` enum and its variants have been imported in the prelude, so we don't need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.
+Note that, like the `Option` enum, the `Result` enum and its variants have been imported in the prelude, so we don’t need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.

 Here we tell Rust that when the result is `Ok`, return the inner `file` value